serenade-eva01/serenade-eva01/README.md

 **About me**

-Mechatronics hobbyist from Egypt.
+Mechatronics/Tinkering hobbyist from Egypt.
 I love working with embedded systems, control theory, and mechanical design

-My long-term goal is to work in robotics or automation engineering, with a focus on building QoL devices, and tinkering and improivng pre-existing products.
+My long-term goal is to work in robotics or automation engineering, with a focus on building QoL devices and improivng pre-existing products.

 ---